guljeny/keerbe_firmware/README.md

 - Connect second pico
 - Run `bin/flash`.
 It's upload code for right, main part

-> You can upgrade firmware on flashed keyboard by press `Update` button in [controll software]($controll-app)
+> Next time (on flashed keyboard) you can upgrade firmware by press `Update` button in [controll software](#controll-app)

 ## Wiring
+It's easy, just wire pins with same names and enjoy.

+> You shold be careful about pin names.

 Pico pinout.
 You can change it in `./constants.py`.
 ![Pico pinot](https://github.com/guljeny/keebee/blob/master/images/pi_pico.jpg)

-Wire each pin to same as schematic.
+Now, wire each pin to same as schematic.

 ### Second part
 Connect beetwen both boards VCC to VCC, GND to GND and RX on main (right) board to TX on second (left) part.